Undervoltologist/ITE-EC-Reader/README.md

 # ITE EC Reader

-Uses PawnIO (which is a safe and certified driver) to access the entire EC Chip, currently for ITE. (might work for other EC chips as well)
+Uses PawnIO (which is a safe and certified driver) to access the entire EC Chip. (might work for other EC chips as well)

 Use the Up & Down keys to navigate.